proxmox/proxmox-backup/docs/introduction.rst

    several gigabytes of data per second.

-:Encryption: Backups can be encrypted on the client-side using AES-256 in GCM_ mode.
-This authenticated encryption mode (AE_) provides very high performance on modern hardware.
+:Encryption: Backups can be encrypted on the client-side using AES-256 in Galois/Counter Mode (GCM_) mode.
+This authenticated encryption (AE_) mde provides very high performance on modern hardware.

-:Web interface: Manage Proxmox backups with the integrated web-based user interface.
+:Web interface: Manage the Proxmox Backup Server with the integrated web-based user interface.

 :Open Source: No secrets.
 Proxmox Backup Server is free and open-source software.
 The source code is licensed under AGPL, v3.

-:Support: Enterprise support is available from `Proxmox`_.
+:Support: Enterprise support will be available from `Proxmox`_ once the beta phase is over.

 Reasons for Data Backup?